 Walls cut you off from anything needed both to keep you alive and to help you thrive.

 Ever heard of a feedback loop?
 You’ve probably heard of feedback.
-Like when you point a microphone at a speaker and it shrieks like a Nazgul (if you didn’t get that reference, you need to read The Lord of the Rings).
-It’s called a feedback loop because what goes in the mic comes out the speaker, then the sound is “fed” back into the mic and back out the speaker again and again… so ridiculously fast that it “self-oscillates” (sound-guy talk for produces its own sound wave, and it’s usually obnoxious).
+Like when you point a microphone at a speaker and it shrieks like a Nazgul (if you didn’t get that reference, you need to read/watch The Lord of the Rings).
+It’s called a feedback loop because what goes in the mic comes out the speaker, then the sound is “fed” back into the mic and back out the speaker again and again, so imperceptibly fast that it “self-oscillates” (sound-guy talk for produces its own sound wave, and it’s usually obnoxious).